maia-s/aoc/README.md

 # Advent of Code

 These are my solutions for [Advent of Code][AoC].
-Most of them are first drafts and haven't been optimized
+Some are first drafts, some have been polished and optimized a bit (out of need or for fun)

 [AoC]: https://adventofcode.com/